aria-tools/ARIA-tools/README.md

 > [!IMPORTANT]
 > ARIA-tools now supports **NISAR GUNW** products created routinely by the NASA-ISRO SAR mission.
 We welcome the community for reporting bugs using the issue ticket functionality

+> [!NOTE]
+> **Standardized Date and Phase Convention**
+> To prevent confusion during time-series analysis, **all** ARIA-tools outputs enforce a consistent date and phase convention, regardless of the native format of the input product:
+> * **Date Order:** ARIA-tools strictly uses a `ReferenceDate_SecondaryDate` naming convention, where the reference scene is the more recent pass and the secondary scene is the earlier pass.
+> * **Phase Sign:** Because the more recent acquisition is used as the reference, the unwrapped phase convention is standardized across all outputs.
+Negative phase differences indicate movement away from the sensor, and positive phase differences indicate movement towards the sensor.
+> * **NISAR vs. S1:** While ARIA-S1-GUNW products natively follow this convention out of the box, NISAR GUNW products natively use the opposite date order.
+ARIA-tools automatically flips the dates and mathematical signs for NISAR inputs during extraction to ensure all your downstream time-series outputs are 100% consistent!

 ------